Multivariate Multicycle Codes for Complete Single-Shot Decoding: Previous Explicit Constructions

 MB~\cite{voss2025multivariate} codes generalize the BB construction from two cyclic dimensions to an arbitrary number $r$ of cyclic groups.
 While BB codes are defined over the group algebra $\mathbb{F}_2[\mathbb{Z}_\ell \times \mathbb{Z}_m]$, MB codes employ the multivariate group algebra $\mathbb{F}_2[\mathbb{Z}_{l_1} \times \mathbb{Z}_{l_2} \times \cdots \times \mathbb{Z}_{l_r}]$.

 For the trivariate bicycle (TB) case ($r=3$) which is the one explicitly explored in Table 2 of~\cite{voss2025multivariate}, the matrices are:

 where $S_l$ and $S_m$ are cyclic shift matrices.
-These matrices mutually commute and generate a circulant matrux representation of the underlying group algebra.
+These matrices mutually commute and generate a circulant matrix representation of the underlying group algebra.
 The stabilizers generator matrices maintain the standard bicycle form:

-where $A$ and $B$ are polynomials in $x$, $y$, and $z$.
+where \editcolor{$A(x,y,z)$} and \editcolor{$B(x,y,z)$} are polynomials in $x$, $y$, and $z$.
 Additional variables are explicitly generated through products of group algebra generators (a.k.a.\ generating polynomials), e.g.\ $z = xy$.